 Jesse A. Kammerdeiner

 Born in Butler, Pennsylvania, March 14, 1982, Mr. Kammerdeiner graduated from The Pennsylvania State University, in 2005 with a B.S. in Information Sciences and Technology.
 He was awarded a J.D. in 2009 from The University of North Carolina School of Law.
 Mr. Kammerdeiner was admitted to the Pennsylvania Bar in October, 2009.
 He practices in the areas of estate planning and administration, family law, general civil litigation, corporate and municipal law.
 Mr. Kammerdeiner was formerly a legal intern with the Southern Coalition for Social Justice in Durham, NC, and a legal assistant and law clerk with the firm of Armstrong & Armstrong, in Smithfield, NC.

-Born in Wyomissing, PA, April 27, 1988, Ms. Hall graduated from Lafayette College in 2010 with a B.A. in English and Art History.
-She was awarded a J.D. in 2013 from Duquesne University School of Law.
-Ms. Hall was admitted to the Pennsylvania Bar in October 2013 and is admitted to practice before the Supreme Court of Pennsylvania and the United States District Court for the Eastern District of Pennsylvania.
+Born in West Reading, Pennsylvania, August 26, 1987, Mr. Nice graduated from the University of Pittsburgh in 2010 with a B.S. in Political Science and a B.A. in Communications.
+He was awarded a J.D. in 2013 from the Duquesne University School of Law.
+Mr. Nice was admitted to the Pennsylvania Bar in October 2013 and is admitted to practice before the Supreme Court of Pennsylvania and the United States District Court for the Eastern District of Pennsylvania.

 Contact Us to Schedule a Consultation Today!